pivotal/docs-tap/scc/install-ootb-templates.md

 ## <a id='inst-ootb-templ-proc'></a> Install

 To install Out of the Box Templates:

-1. Familiarize yourself with the set of values of the package that can be configured by running:
+1. View the configurable values of the package by running:

     ```
     tanzu package available get ootb-templates.tanzu.vmware.com/0.7.0-build.2 \